Municipal Court

 Criminal offenses that are essentially equivalent to misdemeanors are known as disorderly persons offenses in New Jersey.
 Disorderly persons offenses are punishable by a maximum of 6 months (180 days) in the county jail, plus a fine not to exceed $1,000.
 When a disorderly persons charge is filed against a person in New Jersey, it is handled in the municipality where the offense occurred.
 Some of the most common disorderly persons offenses handled in this court include simple assault, theft, shoplifting, and criminal trespass.
 There is one type of lesser offense called a petty disorderly persons offense which is also heard in Municipal Court.
 These charges are subject to penalties including up to 30 days in the county jail and fines up to $500.
 Some of the leading charges for this type of offense include disorderly conduct and harassment.
 Both a disorderly and a petty disorderly persons offense will appear on a person’s criminal record when interested parties run a background check.

-Traffic Offenses Are Heard In Municipal Court:
+DUI and ALL Traffic Offenses Are Heard In Municipal Court:

 Whether you’re facing traffic violations, such as DUI, speeding or reckless driving, our lead attorney, Clifford E. Lazzaro can provide skilled representation to help you navigate the complexities of traffic court.
 On DUI cases, Clifford E. Lazzaro, P.C. has also represented clients who were charged with Driving under the Influence of Drugs and Refusal to Submit to a Breathalyzer Test.
 Clifford E. Lazzaro, P.C. has also filed suppression motions challenging the constitutionality of Blood Warrants in DUI cases.
 Clifford E. Lazzaro, P.C. has hired and utilized DUI and DRE (Drug Recognition Expert) experts for expert reports and as expert witnesses at trial.
 Clifford E Lazzaro has successfully represented clients who were not convicted of their DUI offense or offenses after trial.